-Under the SBIR/STTR reauthorization (PL 112-81), NIH is allowed to use 3 percent of the SBIR set-aside for administration, outreach, management of program, and compliance with statute.
+Under the SBIR/STTR reauthorization (PL 112-81), NIH is allowed to use 3 percent of the SBIR set-aside for administration, outreach, management of the program, and compliance with the statute.
 This provides NIH with an opportunity to fund pilot initiatives that promote commercialization, including making SBIR/STTR proposals more attractive for further investment, potentially through public-private partnerships.

 Another element of the reauthorization imposes a potential limitation that may require a response from NIH, namely new limitations on NIH's flexibility to provide large awards beyond the SBIR/STTR cap.
 This change could be detrimental to the success of biomedical research projects funded under the NIH SBIR/STTR programs.
 The programs are more likely to generate successful products if the level of funding more closely matches research costs; it is better to provide adequate funding for a smaller number of projects than to provide insufficient funding for many projects.
-NIH should develop a strategy for articulating the reasons SBIR/STTR funding limits should be waived by the Small Business Administration (e.g., expense of biomedical research).
+NIH should develop a strategy for articulating the reasons that SBIR/STTR funding limits should be waived by the SBA (e.g., expense of biomedical research).

-V. SMRB CONCLUSIONS AND RECOMMENDATIONS
+V. CONCLUSIONS AND RCOMMEDATIONS OF THE SMRB